loning/zeckendorf-hilbert/docs/euler-article/gls-union/00-start/01-reading-guide_en.md

 **A**:

-This is a developing theoretical framework.
+This is a **developing theoretical framework**.
 It builds on verified physical laws (GR, QFT) but provides a completely new unified perspective.

 Criteria for judging a theory: